threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 - Deploy VDC
 - Deploy Kubeapps.
-- Deploy another Kubeapps.
 - Check that Kubeapps is reachable and certified.
-- Check that deploying Kubeapps deployed successfully.
+- Check that deploying another Kubeapps will raise error in double test.

 ### test09_Peertube